Divorce with Kids, Who Gets the House?

-There are lots of decisions to make when getting a divorce, particularly when it comes to the division of assets.
-Usually one of the biggest assets a couple will own is the family home, and choosing who gets to remain in the property can be one of the hardest problems to tackle during a divorce.
+There are lots of decisions to make when getting divorced, particularly when it comes to the division of assets.
+Usually the biggest asset a couple will own is the family home.
+Deciding which person should get the house can be one of the hardest problems to tackle during a divorce.

-There are no set rules that dictate what happens to the family home.
-It can depend on a lot of factors, with the most important being whether or not you have children.
+There are no set rules to dictate what should happen to the family home.
+Instead, it can depend on a lot of factors, with the most important being whether you have children.

-However, this does not mean the other person is exempt from paying the mortgage or automatically written off the Title Deeds.
-There are different arrangements that can be made with regards to the finances tied up in the property, and these can be finalised by the Court in a Property Order.
+However, even though the other person may not be entitled to live in the house, this doesn't mean they are exempt from paying the mortgage or that they are automatically written off the Title Deeds.
+There are different arrangements that can be made with regards to the finances tied up in the property, and these arrangements can be formalised by the Court in a Property Order.

-For example, it might be agreed that one person is permitted to live in the house with the children up until a certain point, such as the youngest child turning 18.
-After this event, the house should be sold and the proceeds divided according to the Court Order.
+For example, it might be agreed that one person is permitted to live in the house with the children until a certain point, such as the youngest child turning 18, with the house then being sold and the proceeds divided according to the Property Order.

 Alternatively, it may be decided that the property will be transferred into one person's name, but the other person will receive a certain percentage when the house is eventually sold.

 Certain provisions can also be made if you rent a property, as it is possible to ask the Court to transfer a Joint Tenancy into just one name.

 Dealing with the Mortgage during Divorce